Dr. Ronald Heifetz biography, quotes and books

 Ronald Heifetz gained recognition through his theories on practising and teaching leadership.
 In doing so, Ronald Heifetz his research is aimed at developing adaptive ability in societies, companies and non-profit organisations.

 Ronald Heifetz biography

 Ronald Heifetz was born on 7 February 1951.
 Heifetz graduated from the Columbia University Harvard Medical School and the John F. Kennedy School of Government.
 He is also a cellist and former student of Gregor Piatigorsky.
-Ronald Heifetz his brother is violinist Daniel Heifetz, founder and artistic director of the Heifetz International Music Institute.
+His brother is violinist Daniel Heifetz, founder and artistic director of the Heifetz International Music Institute.

 Currently, Ronald Heifetz is leading the Leadership Education Project at the John F. Kennedy School of Government of Harvard University.
 For the past fourteen years, he was responsible for developing the Adaptive Leadership theory and method for leadership development.
 Ronald Heifetz his research aims to offer strategy and tactics for mobilising adaptive work in politics, the business world and non-profit organisations.

-Additionally, Ronald Heifetz is co-author of the book, “Leadership on the Line: Staying Alive through the Dangers of Leading”.
+Additionally, he is co-author of the book, “Leadership on the Line: Staying Alive through the Dangers of Leading”.
 This book serves as one of the most important books for leaders in various industries.
-Ronald Heifetz has also contributed to the book, “The Practice of Adaptive Leadership”.
+Heifetz has also contributed to the book, “The Practice of Adaptive Leadership”.
 This book is about resources and tactics for changing the organisation and the world.